-This highly detailed hand-patinaed cast bronze pin replicates the leaf of the gingko plant.
+This highly detailed hand-patinaed cast bronze pin replicates the leaf of the ginkgo plant.

-The gingko family dates back to when dinosaurs roamed the earth.
+The ginkgo family dates back to when dinosaurs roamed the earth.
 It still grows in the wild in China though it is cultivated throughout the world.
 It is considered a “living fossil”.
-Gingko biloba has been considered effective in the treatment of asthma and other allergic reactions.
+Ginkgo biloba has been considered effective in the treatment of asthma and other allergic reactions.

-An extremely tenacious plant, six gingko trees growing between 1–2 km from the 1945 atom bomb explosion in Hiroshima were among the few living things in the area to survive the blast.
-Although almost all other plants (and animals) in the area were destroyed, the gingkos, though charred, survived and were soon healthy again.
+An extremely tenacious plant, six ginkgo trees growing between 1–2 km from the 1945 atom bomb explosion in Hiroshima were among the few living things in the area to survive the blast.
+Although almost all other plants (and animals) in the area were destroyed, the ginkgos, though charred, survived and were soon healthy again.
 The trees are alive to this day.

 I bought this gingko pin for my daughter.
 We both thought it was very pretty.
 The size was nice.
 The finish was subtle enough to go with everything.
 The fastener may not allow it to be used on very thick fabric.
 It did not appear very heavy duty.